nossie531/ndeq/README.md

 This crate simulates diffusion on network.
 Here, network nodes have value.
-Also, network edges have weight.
+And, network edges have weight.
 Then, diffusion average node values through edge weights.

 ## Gallery